ccollicutt/ansible-vagrant-ucarp/README.md

 UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
 ```

 That's it.
-Pretty straighfoward to configure virtual IPs.
+Ucarp is a pretty straight foward way to configure virtual IPs.